oakserver/oak/docs/index.md

-control the flow of other middleware, without the other middleware having to be aware of it. `next()` indicates to the application that it should continue executing other middleware in the chain. `next()` always returns a promise which is resolved then the other middleware in the chain has resolved.
+control the flow of other middleware, without the other middleware having to be aware of it. `next()` indicates to the application that it should continue executing other middleware in the chain. `next()` always returns a promise which is resolved when the other middleware in the chain has resolved.

 If you use `next()`, almost all the time you will want to `await next();` so that the code in your middleware function executes as you expect.
 If you don't